top of page

 Gaining IT Buy-in and Support

-To gain IT’s support, help them see how Power Platform fits their needs.
+To gain IT’s support, help them understand how Power Platform fits their needs.

-• Align with IT goals and show them how Power Platform helps manage security and reduces “shadow IT”.
-There’s a lot available in the Power Platform admin centre and it’s being updated all of the time.
+• Align with IT Goals: Illustrate how Power Platform helps manage security and reduces “shadow IT.”
+There are many resources in the Power Platform admin center that are constantly updated.

-• Co-create governance guidelines with IT to set security and data policies in relation to the Power Platform.
+• Co-create Governance Guidelines: Collaborate with IT to establish security and data policies related to Power Platform.

-• Educate IT and provide training so they understand the platform’s benefits.
+• Educate IT: Provide training to help them grasp the platform’s benefits.

-When IT sees that Power Platform supports their goals instead of working against them, they are more likely to help.
+When IT sees that Power Platform supports their goals, they are more likely to assist.

 Screenshot of Power Platform CoE Starter Kit dashboard